-The CEMS is expected to record the emission data averages on an hourly basis along with a date and time reference.
+The CEMS is expected to record the emission data averages on an hourly basis along with a date and time reference at all times while the combustion turbine system is operational.
 The use of advanced electronic instruments and devices together with a computer-controlled data recording and processing system is expected to achieve the highest level of accuracy for measured data and resulting reported values according to the known date and time reference.
 The date and time reference for the CEMS data is expected to be synchronized with the date and time reference for the energy quantification data described in Section 6.1.

 For combustion turbine systems equipped with CEMS, compliance is expected to be demonstrated if the monitored contaminant emission results, on a 24-hour rolling average calculated on an hourly basis, are less than the appropriate emission concentration limits of the permission.
-The emission limits are expected to apply at all times when an applicable combustion turbine system is operating except during start-up periods, shut-down periods or when the ambient temperature at the point of air intake is less than -18°C.
+The emission limits are expected to apply at all times when an applicable combustion turbine system is operating except during start-up periods, shut-down periods or when the ambient outdoor air temperature at the point of air intake is less than -18°C.